MicrosoftLearning/MB-220-Dynamics365forMarketing/Allfiles/Labs/Module_06/LAB[MB-220]_Lab06_Customer_Journeys.md

 5. Add score for opening an email.

-    - From the Toolbox, drag a condition below Request a Quote Journey.
+    - From the Toolbox, drag a condition below Journey Completed.
 Name the condition Email Opened.

     - On the condition tile, select the arrow down button to expose the child